pedromsantos/ts-kata/README.md

 ## About

-This project contains a number of katas with instructions ordered in a proven path describe in my book [Agile Technical Practices Distilled](https://leanpub.com/agiletechnicalpracticesdistilled)
+This project contains a number of katas with instructions ordered in a proven path described in my book [Agile Technical Practices Distilled](https://leanpub.com/agiletechnicalpracticesdistilled)

 ## Instructions